mhmmtucan/itucsdb15/docs/user/index.rst

 like the quote.
 These rating data will be used later in order to determine whether generated quote is good or not.

+Give Feedback
+^^^^^^^^^^^^^

+If user want to share opinion about quotes or they want to share what is their thought about that they can share using Give Feedback button.
+Any type of comments can be send using that button.
+However in order to send comments users have to log in.
+Otherwise Give Feedback button will not appear.

 Randomly Choosen Quote
 ~~~~~~~~~~~~~~~~~~~~~~